sazid51/puc-dsl-code/README.md

 # Data Structure Lab (with C++)

 This repository contains all the code examples, algorithms, and implementations demonstrated in the **Data Structure Laboratory**.
-The goal of this repository is to provide students with ready-to-run code and explanations for each topic, including:
+The goal of this repository is to provide students with ready-to-run code for each topic, including:

 - String
 - Arrays